Academic Catalog

 3.0 hours lecture

 An introductory course to teach the traditional Kumeyaay process of creating juncus baskets and pottery.
 Students will learn gathering, material processing, and the cultural importance and uses of various basketry patterns and pottery styles and types.
 Field trips to various cultural sites for gathering purposes are a required component of this class.
-Also listed as KUMEY 118.
-Not open to students with credit in KUMEY 118.
-(AA/AS GE, CSU, UC)
+Also listed as KUMY 118.
+Not open to students with credit in KUMY 118.
+(CSU/UC) (AA/AS-C)

 HUM-140